 It has taken a step back, and in an era where Google’s search engine algorithm continues to evolve, SEO as a common perception has instead moved backward.

 When SEO is being sold to a client, what used to be the most important factor as it relates to SEO – time – is no longer valued.

 Here are 5 problems with SEO heading into 2020 that is damaging the perception of search engine optimization as a service.

 When most potential clients that I speak to about SEO voice concerns with their past SEO campaign(s) or providers, it’s almost always communicated as if they are under the assumption that the goal is to adhere to Google’s guidelines and terms of service, and that my primary goal should be work my “SEO magic” to make their website more “Google-friendly”.

-The first thing I learned when I started doing SEO is that the future of SEO will be dependent on how much a webmaster or SEO consultant can actually perform to a website to make a difference to a site when compared to competing websites, and that there was going to eventually be a ceiling in terms of what can be done to improve search engine rankings.
+The first thing I learned when I started doing SEO is that the future of SEO will be dependent on how much a webmaster or local SEO consultant can actually perform to a website to make a difference to a site when compared to competing websites, and that there was going to eventually be a ceiling in terms of what can be done to improve search engine rankings.